-Determination of the Filling Volume- The filling volume is the volume to be filled with

-Purified Water in the container for the purpose of the test.
-For vials and bottles the filling volume is 90% of the brimful capacity.
-For ampules it is the volume up to the height of the shoulder.
+Determination of the Filling Volume: The filling volume is the volume of Purified Water to be added to the container for the purpose of the test.
+For vials, bottles, cartridges, and syringes, the filling volume is 90% of the brimful capacity.
+For ampuls, it is the volume up to the height of the shoulder.

-Vials and Bottle- Select, at random, 6 containers from the sample lot, or 3 if their capacity exceeds 100 mL, and remove any dirt or debris.
+Vials and Bottles- Select six dry vials or bottles from the sample lot, or three if their capacity exceeds 100 mL, and remove any dirt or debris.
 Weigh the empty containers with an accuracy of 0.1 g.
-Place the containers on a horizontal surface, and fill them with Purified Water to about the rim edge, avoiding overflow and introduction of air bubbles.
+Place the containers on a horizontal surface, and fill them with Purified Water to about the rim edge, avoiding overflow and the introduction of air bubbles.
 Adjust the liquid levels to the brimful line.
-Weigh the filled containers to obtain the mass of the water, expressed to 2 decimal places, for containers having a nominal volume less or equal to 30 mL, and expressed to 1 decimal place for containers having a nominal volume greater than 30 mL.
+Weigh the filled containers to obtain the mass of the water expressed to 2 decimal places, for containers having a nominal volume less than or equal to 30 mL; and expressed to 1 decimal place, for containers having a nominal volume greater than 30 mL.
 Calculate the mean value of the brimful capacity in mL, and multiply it by 0.9.
 This volume, expressed to 1 decimal place, is the filling volume for the particular container lot.